fbpx

 To properly contextualize the micro-scaled study of Squamish a macro-scaled study of British Colombia was undertaken.
 This study looked at 25 communities across the province, selected based on their similar sizes (as per 2021 Canadian Census data) and/or context to Squamish.
 Arts based facilities, excluding purely privately owned ones, were investigated.
 The following pages feature a comprehensive list of the community spaces and the artistic disciplines that they serve.

 This study revealed that every community has designated arts facilities.
 Many communities, such as Canmore and Penticton, benefit from a historical legacy of arts facilities and/or municipally owned heritage structures which create a rich cultural base to build upon.
-While Squamish lacks a large register of historical properties to adapt, it should still look to these communities as examples for funding models and facility typologies.
+While Squamish lacks a large register of historical properties to adapt, it can still look to these communities as examples for funding models and facility typologies.
 Alternatively, communities that lack these historical bases, such as Whistler and Revelstoke, have been able to harness the capital that comes with being tourism meccas and direct funding into building new facilities.
 Bowen Island, a community that lacks both of these factors, offers another alternative.
 Through a cohesive community desire and focused vision they were able to build a new multipurpose facility that serves as an exemplary model for Squamish.

 squamish arts future needs study 2024 bc communities study